nightcycle/quad-tree/README.md

 <img src="./media/octree.png" alt="benchmark">

 For now though, my implementation is unoptimized - if you have fewer than around ~2500 items my quad-tree is faster, otherwise theirs is faster.

+# Further Development
+It's deeply annoying that the octree is faster than this quad-tree one in 2D operations.
+I'm publishing this now because it has handy APIs and it is technically faster below a certain limit, however expect further development to be in the area of optimization.